Meryl's Notes Blog

 - Present!
 Re-thinking presentation design

 - Shift Happens: Everyone I knew was talking about it including a middle school principal, a university professor, family, and business colleagues.
 It’s rare when a topic crosses all parts of my life (business, personal, and educational).
 It caught so many people’s attention that information visualizing firm Xplane helped tweak it.
-The story behind the presentation and its wikispaces page.

 - Sky McCloud Presentation: Cartoonist Scott McCloud’s daughter tells about their trip across the country in a creative way.